Master's degree African Studies (MA)

 Admission without stipulations: Bachelor's degree in a subject with the specification "Africa/African"

 Bachelor's degrees in a subject without the specification "Africa/African" need to be checked individually by the department's directorate of studies.
-Please see the section Recognition for further details.
+Please refer to our section Recognition of Courses/Anerkennungen (Department website) for further details.

 Students who do not speak German as a mother tongue are required to prove their knowledge of German, as most courses are taught in this language.
-The minimum language requirement is B2.
+The minimum language requirement is C1.

 Admission with a degree from institutions of non-EU/EEA countries